iliasbhal/honeypipe/@honeypipe/client/README.md

 const peers = connection.getPeers()

 // Get a specific peer
-const remotePeer = connection.getPeer('bob')
+const remotePeer = connection.getPeer("bob")

 // Check if a peer's data channel is active if (remotePeer?.isDataChannelActive()) {
-  console.log('Bob is ready to receive messages!')
+  console.log("Bob is ready to receive messages!")
 }

 // Wait for a peer to be ready